serverless-heaven/serverless-aws-alias/README.md

 Thus an alias deployment will create an API Gateway stage with the alias name as name.

+### API Gateway stage and deployment

+The created API Gateway stage has the stage variables SERVERLESS_STAGE and SERVERLESS_ALIAS set to the corresponding values.

+Upcoming: There will be a configuration possibility to configure the APIG stage parameters separately soon.

 ## Reference the current alias in your service

 You can reference the currently deployed alias with `${self:provider.alias}` in